pulumi/docs/content/docs/guides/scim/okta.md

 ## Enabling SCIM For Your Okta Org

-In order to configure SCIM for your Okta tenant, email support@okta.com requesting them to enable `SCIM_PROVISIONING` for your Okta org.
+In order to configure SCIM for your Okta organization, you may need to email support@okta.com and request that they enable `SCIM_PROVISIONING` for the organization.

 Once the feature is enabled, navigate to the Pulumi SAML app configured in your Okta org from the **Classic UI**.
 Under the **General** tab, in the **App Settings** dialog box, locate the **Provisioning** section and select **SCIM**.
 Click **Save** to save your changes and close the **App Settings** dialog box.